iuccio/npm-semver-publish-action/SECURITY.md

 # Security Policy

-A Github Dependabot is enabled and inform us when a security vulnerability affects this repository.
-A generated Github Depedabot PR is normally quickly merged and a new version is released.
+A GitHub Dependabot is enabled and inform us when a security vulnerability affects this repository.
+A generated GitHub Depedabot PR is normally quickly merged and a new version is released.

 ## Supported Versions